work-shop/wordpress-map-module/README.md

 - [`src/map-style.css`](src/map-style.css) is the style sheet that establishes basic necessary styles for the map.

+### Publish

+To publish, the npm user must be part of the same team as the owner of the package.
+Then run:

+`npm publish --access public`

 ### HTML API

 The HTML API entrypoint is [`src/initializer.js`](src/initializer.js).